dagleaves/languageassistant/README.md

 ### Pre-commit

-Pre-commit hooks run all the auto-formatters (e.g. `black`, `isort`), linters (e.g. `mypy`, `flake8`), and other quality checks to make sure the changeset is in good shape before a commit/push happens.
+Pre-commit hooks run all the auto-formatters (e.g. `black`, `isort`), linters (e.g. `mypy`, `flake8`), and other quality checks to make sure the changes are good before a commit/push happens.

 You can install the hooks with (runs for each commit):